 Nixon had the best of both worlds in protecting that plea of innocence and no longer having to face punishment for anything he may have done.

 Did Donald Trump Consider a Self-Pardon?

-Here, the self-pardon would have been more for protection and possibly spun as to make the prosecutors and future Joe Biden Justice Department out to be the bad guys.
+Here, the self-pardon would have been more for protection and possibly spun to make the prosecutors and future president Joe Biden out to be the bad guys.
 He could have potentially used it in his favor.